Reviews You Can Rely On

 Our Verdict

 The Goal Zero Lighthouse 600 is a workhorse for car camping, outdoor barbecues, and power outages.
 Its rechargeable battery can be powered up via a hand crank or the attached USB.
 The rubber-coated collapsible legs are wide, giving the light a stable base on uneven surfaces.
 It is super bright and powerful enough for a whole picnic table if you find yourself eating dinner late while camping out.
 It has a fully adjustable dimmer, and because it doesn't require any disposable batteries and can be recharged without electricity, we like it as an emergency light source in the wintertime.
-Check out our article on the best lanterns to see how it ranks versus competitors.
+Check out our review of lanterns to see how it ranks versus competitors.

 REASONS TO BUY